BE STRONG AND BE OF GOOD COURAGE

-The spiritual and moral pollution, corruption, or degeneration that stares us in the face today in our society is primarily a result of the spiritual and moral weaknesses, spinelessness, and timidity of many of our Church leaders.
+The spiritual and moral pollution, corruption or degeneration that stares us in the face today in our society is primarily as a result of the spiritual and moral weaknesses, spinelessness, and timidity of many of our Church leaders.

 Like Joshua, you also have great promises of God and His abiding presence with you – the Holy Spirit.
 But God will not compel you to obey His Word or to step out in faith to pursue His purpose or vision for your life.

 The choice and decision to draw strength from God’s unfailing promises and abiding presence is entirely yours.

 Second, God commanded Joshua to be strong and very courageous for the sake of the inheritance He has promised the children of Israel.

 God said to Joshua, “Be strong and of good courage, for to this people you shall divide as an inheritance the land which I swore to their fathers to give them.”
 (Jos.
 1:6 NKJV).